 - Records of stock on hand must be established immediately, and all records of purchase or use made within 24 hours of the use.

 - Authorised inspectors under the Stock Medicines Act may request access to all such records.
-Suitable consolidated records which can account for all purchases and use must be produced within a reasonable time.
+Suitable consolidated records that can account for all purchases and use must be produced within a reasonable time.

-- Any loss or theft greater than 50 mL must be reported to Mr Lee Cook at the address shown at the bottom of this document.
+- Any loss or theft greater than 50 mL must be reported to Jenene Kidston (contact details below).

-- Unwanted products may only be disposed of as approved by Mr Cook.
+- Unwanted products may only be disposed of as approved by Jenene Kidston.

 Certain exemptions and different conditions apply in the case of veterinary surgeons supplying injectable testosterone for sheep use.

-- They are permitted to supply product, but only when they know the purchaser and know that the purchaser owns sheep which require treatment.
+- They are permitted to supply product, but only when they know the purchaser and know that the purchaser owns sheep that require treatment.

 - They must maintain, in a book similar to the S8 Poisons Register, separate records for all purchases and supplies.
 Batch numbers of products must be recorded.